You are here

 The University of Pittsburgh respects your privacy.
 We have implemented a set of information practices to ensure that it is maintained.

-In the course of a federated authentication with other systems both inside and outside of the University, it may be necessary to store data in your browser in the form or cookies or pass some information about you to the other Web site.
+Using federated authentication with other systems, both inside and outside of the University, it may be necessary to store data in your browser using cookies or pass some information about you to the other website.
 Passing this information to the other site is either necessary to ensure an acceptable user experience or to perform the necessary function of that site.

 The Shibboleth Identity Provider has the ability to release selected information (called attributes) about a person to relying applications.

 The University of Pittsburgh has joined the InCommon Federation.
 A federation is an agreement to a certain level of trust with other members of the federation.
 The federation provides a basic level of trust that can then be augmented by other criteria.